wp-plugins/author-avatars/tags/1.1/readme.txt

 *   Adjust the size of the user avatar.
 *   Align the avatar left, centered or right.

 Please report bugs and provide feedback in the [wordpress support forum](http://wordpress.org/tags/author-avatars?forum_id=10#postform).

-(I'm following all posts with the "author-avatars" tag.)
+**Plugin support:** As of April 2011, Ben is stepping down as maintainer and handing over ownership to Paul Bearne, who will provide support and drive the development of new features.

 == Installation ==